 169. In the decision on the DIP, a monthly reporting mechanism to the Trial Chamber was instituted.178 The Trust Fund stands ready to keep the Trial Chamber appraised of the deployment of the reparations on a regular basis, but would respectfully request that the reporting period be set at every three months.
 This will help avoid diverting scarce resources from the implementation of the reparations.
-Moreover, the proposed quarterly reporting sequence will correspond with the anticipated reporting routines of the Trust Fund's implementation phase in accordance with regulations 58 and 72 of the TFV Regulations.
-The Trust Fund undertakes to notify the Trial Chamber, outside of the agreed regular reporting routine, about any significant incident or development impacting the implementation of the Trial Chamber.
+Moreover, the proposed quarterly reporting sequence will correspond with the anticipated reporting routines of the Trust Fund's implementing partners, facilitating a cohesive and consistent reporting regime for the implementation phase in accordance with regulations 58 and 72 of the TFV Regulations.
+The Trust Fund undertakes to notify the Trial Chamber, outside of the agreed regular reporting routine, about any significant incident or development impacting the implementation of the reparations awards, in order to timely consult on possible mitigation or corrective measures requiring the approval of the Trial Chamber.
 Likewise, the Trust Fund will stand ready to address any query or concern to be raised by the Trial Chamber at its convenience.